 Tiger Brokers has seen tremendous growth in account openings since joining the big boys in Singapore in 2020.
-Check out why they’ve made waves in the investment and trading community, plus how you can score a free Apple share, commission-free trades, Tiger Coins, and more.
+Check out why they’ve made waves in the investment and trading community, plus how you can score a free share, commission-free trades, and more.

 What’s Tiger Brokers all about?

-Tiger Brokers is an online brokerage platform that is backed by Xiaomi and listed on NASDAQ.
-They provide customers with easy access to global markets, including Singapore, USA, Hong Kong, China and Australia, at low commissions.
+Tiger Brokers is an online brokerage platform that is listed on NASDAQ.
+They provide customers with easy access to global markets, including Singapore, USA, Hong Kong, China, Australia and New Zealand at low commissions.
 Investors have access to stocks, ETFs, REITs, options, warrants, futures, funds and more on Tiger’s platform.

 Here’s what you can find in this review of Tiger Brokers: